s-be/grav-dev/user/themes/oxygen/README.md

-# Subtree for jxd
+### Working with Git: initialize subtree for theme updates

+Please refer to this short [subtree tutorial](https://gist.github.com/SKempin/b7857a6ff6bddb05717cc17a44091202)

-To update this theme with git, type in the top-level of the working tree:
+To update this subtree, navigate to the project root and:

-`git subtree pull --prefix oxygen git@github.com:kittyfishfrommars/grav-theme-oxygen.git main --squash`
+`git subtree pull --prefix user/themes/oxygen git@github.com:kittyfishfrommars/grav-theme-oxygen.git main --squash`

+Conversely the following commands are useful via the same syntax:

+`git subtree add` to create a new subtree
+`git subtree push` to push to the upstream

+Any regular `push` will update the changed files to your host repository, not the upstream, which is desired in most cases.

 # Oxygen Theme